mapwatch/mapwatch/README.md

 The live-updating part only works in Chrome - Firefox and/or IE do *not* work.

-I could create a downloadable client, where this feature would be more more reliable, if the demand is there.
+I could create a downloadable client where this feature would be more reliable, if the interest is there.
+I hope it's not necessary.

 ### The map I just finished isn't included in today's statistics yet.